-Montenegro: A2A seeks exit from power utility EPCG deal because of new TPP Pljevlja project financing19.
-August 2015. / SEE Energy News
+Montenegro: A2A seeks exit from power utility EPCG deal because of new TPP Pljevlja project financing, SEE Energy News

 Since the Italians have not managed to introduce a third partner for TPP, they negotiated about a possible exit of 2A from EPCG, but unsuccessfully.